Zokka-Dev/zokka-compiler/README.md

 Currently `zipfile` is the only `file-type` supported, but we may add more later on.

-**NOTE: there is currently a bug [https://github.com/changlinli/zelm-compiler/issues/2](https://github.com/changlinli/zelm-compiler/issues/2) that means if you make any changes to `$ELM_HOME/0.19.1/zelm/custom-package-repository-config.json` you will need to manually delete `$ELM_HOME/0.19.1/zelm-cache/zelm-registry.dat`.
-This should be fixed quite soon.**

 ## Dependency Overrides

 Sometimes there are bug fixes to packages to which you cannot contribute the bug